New Projects

 Raise your vodka glass to the fire place with glee and polish your Sputnik with your favourite spit cloth.
 Please let us know where you want us to mail this to you as the postage will vary according to the size of your camel.
 A small but definitive charcoal statement, only 500 pressed.
 You lucky ducks.

-Stories for Late at Night (2007)
+Stories For Late At Night (2007)

 First American domestic release in a long time "Stories For.....", adds another interesting chapter to the written and recorded in Germany songbook.
 Twelve songs wide and over 55 minutes in length it is the longest CD so far.
 Graeme is helped once again by German production honcho Michael Heilrath and long time collaborator, violinist and cellist Dieter Roseeuw makes another welcome appearance.